Year 1 - Semester 1

 2

 Your studies will focus on the components of dental care in small animals and horses.
-You will develop skills in oral examination, disease recognition, care and use of dental equipment and home dental care.
+You will develop skills in oral examination, disease recognition, care and use of dental equipment, and client education and homecare.
 You will also perform routine dental prophylaxis and dental radiography on models and cadavers.

 Credit Units: 2